ramakrishnasonakam/Virtual-Assistant/README.md

 # Virtual-Assistant

-A virual assistant like Alexa/Cortana using python
+A virual assistant like Google Assistant/Alexa/Cortana using python